ex7r3me/100-days-of-code/r1-log.md

 ###R1D18
 Today I had more server-side work, I've deployed the backend on now.sh and updated API calls in the app.
 I used an extra hour to fix nested deep links in react navigation https://github.com/ex7r3me/fooname

+###R1D19
+Finally, I've found a free database service to run the pilot and testing the app.
+I tried firebase but loopback connector didn't work properly so I switched to mongo and mlab sandbox plan.  https://github.com/ex7r3me/fooname